-Beginning April 2019, CTM will be charging applicable taxes for customers with service addresses in the following 7 states:
+Beginning April 2019, CTM will be charging applicable taxes for customers with service addresses in:

 Beginning June 2019, CTM will be charging applicable taxes for customers with service addresses in:

 Beginning July 2019, CTM will be charging applicable taxes for customers with service addresses in: